Florry/justBBQ/README.md

 justBBQ
 =======

 A simple sidescroller start made in java.
 Focusing more on screen effects than the actual game.
+Features effects such as pixel accurate lighting (tuned down due to performance) and real time water refections.